Krypton-Suite/Extended-Toolkit/Source/Krypton Toolkit/Main/Krypton.Toolkit.Suite.Extended.DataGridView/Readme.md

 ## Multi Detail View
 Places Child Detail views into tabs under each Master row.

+# Notes
+In order to keep the code working on TFM's before net48, the code base from https://github.com/igor-tkachev/Portable.System.ValueTuple - `Portable.System.ValueTuple.cs` has been taken and adapted to only support `Tuple'T2`

 # ToDO
 - Deal with no Details for a Master row